l-trochelmann/composite-training/README.md

 7. In `data`: Set the used dicts to match your new composite.
 Each dict represent one dataset.
 When the `train` field receives a list of dicts, it then concatenates them to a composite dataset.

 ## Acknowledgement
-This project may have not been possible without the efforts of the MMPose ccontributors.
+This project may have not been possible without the efforts of the MMPose contributors.
 The author extends his gratitude.

 ## License